Otiel/vscode-xyplorer/README.md

 License
 -------

-_vscode-xyplorer_ is licensed under the [MIT](https://github.com/Otiel/vscode-xyplorer/blob/master/LICENSE) license.
+_vscode-xyplorer_ is licensed under the MIT license - see the [LICENSE](https://github.com/Otiel/vscode-xyplorer/blob/master/LICENSE) file for details.